 The Dutch business world is not a high power distance culture.
-Relations are often based on trust.
-During a decision-making process, the views of everyone concerned are heard.
-Everyone’s opinion counts, and often a compromise is reached that is agreeable to all parties.
+Relations are often based on trust, and during a decision-making process the views of everyone concerned are heard.
+Often a compromise is reached that is agreeable to all parties.
 In the Netherlands, many meetings take place during office hours.
-It is a much-used method to exchange views in the run-up to a decision.
+It is a much used method for exchanging views in the runup to a decision.
 This process can take a great deal of time before a decision is made.
-By contrast, in the Netherlands people like to come straight to the point during an appointment or meeting.
-In other cultures, it is often customary to get well-acquainted with new business partners, or to spend more time on ‘small talk’ before discussing business.
+By contrast, the Netherlands people like to come straight to the point during an appointment or meeting.
+In other cultures, it is often customary to get well acquainted with new business partners, or to spend more time on ‘small talk’ before discussing business.

-The Dutch do not use titles when they talk to people.
+- The Dutch do not use titles whey they talk to people.
 In writing, you can state a title, but this is only done in official letters.

-The typical working hours in the Netherlands are between 09:00am and 05:00pm, this is especially the case with office jobs.
-Most organisations cannot be contacted before 09:00am and after 05:00am.
-Other working hours apply to sectors such as the hospitality and building industry, and often to more senior positions.
+- Typical working hours in the Netherlands are between 9 AM and 5 PM (office jobs).
+Most organisations cannot be contacted outside these working hours.
+Other working hours apply to industries such as hospitality and construction.

-In the Netherlands, there are major differences between the way people dress in various business settings.
-The nature of an organisation is a determining factor when it comes to dress code.
-Banks are known for their ‘suit culture’, whereas casual clothing (such as jeans and a blouse) is usually the standard for organisations in the cultural sector.
-One’s mode of transport may also influence the choice of clothing.
-If you are not sure about the dress code of your organisation, don’t hesitate to ask about it.
+- There are major differences in how people dress in various business settings.
+The nature of an organisation is a determining factor when it becomes to a dress code.
+Banks are known for a ‘suit culture’ whereas casual clothing is usually the standard for organisations in the cultural sector.